RektDevelopers/ScriptersMarketplace/README.md

 # ScriptersMarketplace
-D iscover, buy, and sell high-quality scripts, tools, and resources at Scripters Marketplace.
+Discover, buy, and sell high-quality scripts, tools, and resources at Scripters Marketplace.